zoobab/toggledtr/README.md

-# Toggle the DTR pin of a Linux Serial Port (such as /dev/ttyUSB0)
+# Blink a LED lamp (toggle) with the DTR pin of a Linux Serial Port (such as /dev/ttyUSB0)

 This code toggles the DTR pin of a Linux serial port (such as /dev/ttyUSB0).

+It blinks a cheap LED lamp usually powered by 3xAAA 1.5V batteries, so it could be powered over USB 5V.

 # Compile